NatWest Business Plus Credit Card review 2020

 |Cashback details||0.5% after £1 of yearly spend.
 Maximum of £400 cashback paid per month.
 Cashback paid Monthly into Card Account.
 2% cashback on eligible trade and business supplies, 1% cashback on eligible fuel and hotel accommodation and 0.5% cashback on all other business spending.
 Max £400 per annum.|

-Provided you clear your balance in full each month, you’ll benefit from up to 56 days of 0% interest on your purchases each billing cycle (this doesn’t apply to cash advances).
+As with almost all credit cards, provided you clear your balance in full each month, you’ll benefit from up to 56 days of 0% interest on your purchases each billing cycle (this doesn’t apply to cash advances).
 If you don’t clear your balance in full – say if you only make the minimum required payment – you’ll be charged interest on each transaction from the day on which it occurred.

 NatWest business credit cards use the Mastercard network, so they can be used at more than 35 million merchants and ATMs worldwide.